tarot0410/SECANT/README.md

     from SECANT import *

 Read in the datasets:

+    # Input 1
     data0 = pd.read_csv("./simulated_data/data0.csv",header=None)
+    # Input 2
+    cls_np_0 = pd.read_csv("./simulated_data/cls_np_0.csv",header=None,squeeze=True)
+    # Optional input (for joint analysis)
     data1 = pd.read_csv("./simulated_data/data1.csv",header=None)

-    cls_np_0 = pd.read_csv("./simulated_data/cls_np_0.csv",header=None,squeeze=True)
+    # Simulated truth data used to assess performance (not used as input)
     cls_np_1 = pd.read_csv("./simulated_data/cls_np_1.csv",header=None,squeeze=True)
     clusterLbl_np_0 = pd.read_csv("./simulated_data/clusterLbl_np_0.csv",header=None,squeeze=True)
     clusterLbl_np_1 = pd.read_csv("./simulated_data/clusterLbl_np_1.csv",header=None,squeeze=True)

-Here, data0 can be viewed as the RNA-seq data from CITE-seq, and data1 can be viewed as the optional single cell RNA-seq data. cls_np_0 is the xxx, and cls_np is the xxxxx. clusterLbl_np_0 is the true label xxxxxx.
+Here, for input data, data0 can be viewed as the RNA data from CITE-seq, data1 can be viewed as the optional RNA data from scRNA-seq, and cls_np_0 can be viewed as the confident cell types label from ADT data.
+For datasets used to assess method performance, cls_np_1 is the simulated confident cell types for scRNA-seq data, clusterLbl_np_0 is the true cluster labels for data from CITE-seq, and clusterLbl_np_1 is the true cluster labels for data from scRNA-seq.

 Next, convert the datasets format for SECANT: